simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 Doing the simplest thing possible for mapping works surprisingly well.
 Using the same sort of approach as the first steps of the Sovic _et al._ method[^1], we just:

 * Use the default k-d tree parameters (which almost certainly isn&#8217;t right, particularly the distance measure)
-* Consider overlapping bins of starting positions on the reference, of size ~15,000bp, a typical read size
+* Consider overlapping bins of starting positions on the reference, of size ~10,000 events, a typical read size
 * For each $$d$$-point in the read,
     * Take the closest match to each $$d$$-point (or all within some distance)
     * For each match, add a score to the bin corresponding to the implied starting position of the read on the reference; a higher score for a closer match